British Airways has made changes to in-flight catering on short and long-haul flights in response to Coronavirus.

 As airlines are now operating an extremely limited schedule and are only carrying passengers who are returning to home, this arrangement is likely to continue until the situation with Coronavirus returns to normal.

-In terms of pre-flight dining options, it should be borne in mind that a large number of lounges operated by BA and its partner airlines are closed.
+In terms of pre-flight dining options, all lounges operated by BA in the UK and around the world are closed.

 For the latest information on lounges check the Oneworld alliance website before your flight.